 The need to cache content is very different in developing, staging or production environments.
-If your system relies heavily on cache for performance the system may be misconfigured or it suffers from too small servers.
+If your system relies heavily on cache for performance the system may be misconfigured or suffer from undersized servers.

 Caching features by edition